 19 The Registry notes that where a "dual status" victim/witness is scheduled to testify, the personal information of the witness may become relevant and therefore transmitted onto the case file.
 The practice of splitting forms (see Chambers Practice Manual, section C. I. (vi)) has been adopted in the Ntaganda case, the case of the Prosecutor v.
 Dominic Ongwen (ICC-02/04-01/15), and the Al Hassan case.
-20 The Registry notes that having this information at the early stage does not replace the need for the legal representative(s) of the victims or the Registry to seek updated information from the victims through consultation regarding reparations at a later stage of the proceedings as was done in the the implementation of potential activities relating to the TFV's assistance mandate.21
+20 The Registry notes that having this information at the early stage does not replace the need for the based energy of the eighter and the Prosecutor section.

+legal representative(s) of the victims or the Registry to seek updated information from the victims through consultation regarding reparations at a later stage of the proceedings as was done in the Prosecutor v.
+Germain Katanga case, Trial Chamber II, "Order instructing the Registry to report on applications for reparations", 27 August 2014, ICC-01/04-01/07-3508.

+the implementation of potential activities relating to the TFV's assistance mandate.21